Business Information and Analytics

 INFO 4250 Business Data and Analytics (4 Credits)

-Businesses make decisions and improve processes using their own and external data and a variety of modeling and analytic techniques.
-This course introduces students to the business data landscape, data management in organizations, the data-driven decision-making process, and the fundamental concepts behind how data and analytics can improve business performance, using their individual roles and companies as subject matter.
+Businesses make decisions and improve processes using their own and external data with a variety of data-driven and analytic techniques.
+This course introduces students to the business data landscape, data management in commercial organizations, and the data-driven decision-making process.
+Students explore the fundamental concepts behind how data and analytics can improve business performance, using their individual roles and companies as subject matter.
 Principal Content Elements: 1.
-Data-driven decision making.
+Data-driven decision making and performance improvement.
 2. Data management in organizations.
-3. Statistical and analytic modeling.
-(STAT 4610 PREQ).
+3. Organizational transformation based on data-driven insights.